-- 10.4 Over the course of February 2020, the Council will continue the theme of communicating with residents about the services delivered by SCC, drawing out specific outcomes for residents relating to each service area.
+- 9.4 Over the course of January and February 2020, the Council will continue the theme of communicating with residents about the services delivered by SCC, drawing out specific outcomes for residents relating to each service area.
 This will be done using real life case studies.
-These outcomes will be set in the context for the budget allocation for each service. - 10.5 The Council will also communicate the specific deliverables associated with the Capital Programme over the 5-year MTFS period, highlighting the increased investment in the future of the County. - 10.6 The Council will produce a Council Tax leaflet to all residents, delivered through the Districts and Boroughs' Council Tax demands in March, and hosted online alongside the required statutory information.
+These outcomes will be set in the context for the budget allocation for each service. - 9.5 The Council will also communicate the specific deliverables associated with the Capital Programme over the 5-year MTFS period, highlighting the increased investment in the future of the County. - 9.6 The Council will produce a Council Tax leaflet to all residents, delivered through the Districts and Boroughs' Council Tax demands in March, and hosted online alongside the required statutory information.
 There will also be a social media campaign, a dedicated "Budget 2020/21" webpage, engagement with local media and updates to residents and stakeholders through e-newsletters including Surrey Matters.
-There will also be engagement with SCC staff through internal communications channels. - 10.7 We have also consulted on our draft budget proposals with partners from the business and voluntary, community and faith sectors.
+There will also be engagement with SCC staff through internal communications channels. - 9.7 Ahead of the budget being considered by Cabinet at the end of January, we are currently consulting with partners from the business and voluntary, community and faith sectors.
 Any feedback from these partners will inform the final shape of next year's budget, and we will continue to work with them over the coming months, where appropriate, as we implement our efficiency and transformation plans for 2020/21.